kuba-wyrostek/binary-parser/README.md

 # binary-parser
 Parse binary data according to provided declarative schema

+## Warning

+This repository is a work in progress.
+Do not use.

 ## How to use (by examples)

 It is assumed that `BinaryParser` class was imported into the scope: